Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability is classified as a memory safety bug that shows evidence of memory corruption.
-According to the technical assessment, it falls under CWE-119 (Improper Restriction of Operations within the Bounds of a Memory Buffer).
-The CVSS v3.1 base score is 8.8 (HIGH) with the vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:R/S:U/C:H/I:H/A:H, indicating network accessibility with low attack complexity and no privileges required (NVD).
+The vulnerability involves multiple memory safety bugs that showed evidence of memory corruption.
+These bugs fall under the CWE-119 category (Improper Restriction of Operations within the Bounds of a Memory Buffer).
+The vulnerability has received a CVSS 3.1 base score of 8.8 (High), with the vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:R/S:U/C:H/I:H/A:H, indicating network vector, low attack complexity, no privileges required, and high impact on confidentiality, integrity, and availability (NVD).

-The vulnerability has been patched in Firefox 144, Firefox ESR 140.4, Thunderbird 144, and Thunderbird ESR 140.4.
-Users are advised to update to these versions or later to mitigate the risk.
-Red Hat has also released security updates for affected products through RHSA-2025:18320 (Red Hat Advisory).
+Mozilla has addressed these vulnerabilities by releasing security updates: Firefox 144, Firefox ESR 140.4, Thunderbird 144, and Thunderbird ESR 140.4.
+Users are advised to update their applications to these latest versions to mitigate the risk (Mozilla Security).

 Source: This report was generated using AI